NaifZaghmout/Drive-safe-quiz-game/README.md

 - I tested that the website works in different browsers: Chrome, Firefox, Microsoft edge.
 - I used -Am I Responsive- website to check all media sizes responsive[Am-I-Responsive](https://ui.dev/amiresponsive)
+- I confirmed that this project responsive , looks good and functions on all standard screen sizes using devtools device toolbar.

 ### Bugs

 - ##### Solved bugs
-  - I had an error (failed to load resource: the server responded with a status of 404 (). ) Favicon was missing , i used [Favicon](https://favicon.io/) to get the icon and the link i need .
+  - I had an error (failed to load resource: the server responded with a status of 404 (). )
+    - Favicon was missing , i used [Favicon](https://favicon.io/) to get the icon and the link i need .

   - I had missing semicolons
-    I used [JS.Hint](https://jshint.com/) to check all my JS code and find the missing semicolons
+    - I used [JS.Hint](https://jshint.com/) to check all my JS code and find the missing semicolons

 - ##### Unsolved bugs
   - None.

 ---

 ### Validator testing